The Phantasmagorical Territory of Hornstrandir in Iceland

 It is possible to make a day-trip to Hornvik (a three-hour boat trip in the morning, and a three-hour trip back, leaving at 4 pm), so avoiding having to camp, – but this leaves you very little time to explore.
 You can also camp out overnight if you go on a group trip with a tour operator, where everything is organized for you.

 A small inflatable boat unloaded us on the pebble beach at Hornvik Bay.
-I immediately set off towards the camping area about a kilometre away (it actually took me two return trips).
+I immediately set off towards the camping area about a kilometer away (it actually took me two return trips).

 From the path, I spied a campsite – the Arctic Fox Centre (based in Sudavik) that carries out fieldwork.
 I would go and have a cup of tea with them on the fourth day.